-- 7.7 It is a defence to a privacy complaint to publicly disclose matters of legitimate public interest.
+7.9 It is a defence to a privacy complaint to publicly disclose matters of legitimate public interest.
 A matter of legitimate public interest is a matter of concern to, or having the potential to affect, a significant section of the New Zealand population (ie it is more than something that merely interests the public).
-For the defence to apply: - the level of public interest must be proportionate to the seriousness of the breach of privacy - the public interest must relate to the disclosure of the particular information or recording that is alleged to breach privacy. - 7.8 It is not a breach of privacy where the person concerned has given informed consent to the disclosure or intrusion.
-Informed consent is provided where the person: - is aware he or she is contributing to the broadcast - understands the true context and purpose of the contribution - understands the nature of the consent and its duration - freely agrees to contribute. - 7.9 A parent or guardian, or other person aged 18 or over in loco parentis (standing in the shoes of the parent or guardian), can consent on behalf of a child under the age of 16 years, but the broadcaster must be satisfied that the broadcast is not contrary to the best interests of the child.
+For the defence to apply:

+- The level of public interest must be proportionate to the seriousness of the breach of privacy. - The public interest must relate to the disclosure of the particular information or recording that is alleged to breach privacy. - 7.10 It is not a breach of privacy where the person concerned has given informed consent to the disclosure or intrusion.
+Informed consent is provided where the person: - · is aware they are contributing to the broadcast - understands the true context and purpose of the contribution - understands the nature of the consent and its duration - freely agrees to contribute. - 7.11 A parent or guardian, or other person aged 18 or over in loco parentis (standing in the shoes of the parent or guardian), can consent on behalf of a child under the age of 16 years, but the broadcaster must be satisfied that the broadcast is not contrary to the best interests of the child.